Fan Zhendong Training Routine: Drills, Diet & Pro Secrets (2026 Guide)

 • Serve-return forehand practice: Enhancing placement accuracy and deceptive follow-ups

-II.
-Fan Zhendong’s backhand training
+1.2 Fan Zhendong’s backhand training

 • Backhand blocking and countering drills: Improving reaction speed and balance